July 14, 2021

-If the credit card you want to cancel has some form of rewards or a points system attached to it, be sure to redeem those before cancelling the card.
-Once the account is closed, especially if the points are issued by the card company, your rewards points may be gone, too.
+If the credit card you want to cancel has some form of rewards or a points system attached to it (think cash back, for instance), be sure to redeem those before cancelling the card.
+Once the account is closed, especially if the points are issued by the card company, you may lose any remaining rewards.

-If the card you’d like to cancel still has a balance, be sure to pay it off before cancelling the account.
+If the card you’d like to cancel still has a balance, be sure to pay it off before cancelling the account (or perhaps you could consider a balance transfer to another card you have with a lower interest rate).
 You may have to pay fees if you close the card before paying off all your debt.

 One thing to be mindful of is residual interest, or interest that accumulates between the time the billing statement goes out and the date your payment is received.
 This is important, because if you forget to pay off the residual interest from the previous billing cycle before you close your card, you could incur the same fees had you not paid down your debt in the first place.
 Plus, late payments can affect your credit score.